 Watch and learn more about the course and meet Prof. Bruderlein

-MLD-234 is offered at Harvard Kennedy School in the Fall of 2020; it is also offered by the Harvard Chan School of Public Health as GHP-243.
-Enrollment is only by permission of the instructor.
-Interested students should submit an online application here.
+MLD-234 was last offered at Harvard Kennedy School in the Fall of 2020, when it was also jointly listed at the Harvard Chan School of Public Health as GHP-243.

 For questions about other MLD negotiation courses or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.